S.737 - Building Blocks of STEM Act116th Congress (2019-2020) |

 This bill modifies National Science Foundation (NSF) grant programs that support STEM (science, technology, engineering, and mathematics, including computer science) education.

-The bill instructs the NSF, when awarding grants under the Discovery Research PreK-12 program, to improve the focus of research and development on early childhood education.
+(Sec.
+3) The bill instructs the NSF, when awarding grants under the Discovery Research PreK-12 program, to improve the focus of research and development on elementary and prekindergarten education.

 - the role of teachers and caregivers in encouraging or discouraging participation by such students in STEM activities, and